 - Exclusive Focus on Pediatric Orthopedics.
 We were founded with the mission of improving the lives of children with orthopedic conditions, a patient population which we believe has been largely neglected by the orthopedic industry.
 We believe our exclusive focus on pediatric orthopedics has generated strong brand equity in the pediatric orthopedic surgeon community. - Partnership with Pediatric Orthopedic Surgeons and Pediatric Surgical Societies.
 We have devoted significant time and resources to developing deep relationships with pediatric orthopedic surgeons and supporting clinical education to advance the practice of pediatric orthopedic medicine.
 Our dedication to the pediatric orthopedic community is evidenced by our leading support of the five primary pediatric orthopedic surgical societies and sponsorship of training workshops and CME courses in pediatric spine and pediatric orthopedics.
 We believe collaborating with pediatric orthopedic surgeons has helped to promote familiarity with our products and loyalty among fellows and surgeons early in their careers. - Comprehensive Portfolio of Innovative Orthopedic Products Designed Specifically for Children.
-We have developed the only comprehensive portfolio of implants and instruments specifically designed for children with orthopedic conditions.
-Our broad product offering has made us the only provider of comprehensive solutions to pediatric orthopedic surgeons within the three categories of the pediatric orthopedic market that we currently serve. - Scalable Business Model.
+We have developed the only portfolio of proprietary products that address a wide array of orthopedic conditions, anatomies and surgical procedures for pediatric orthopedic patients.
+Our broad product offering has made us the only provider of comprehensive solutions to pediatric orthopedic surgeons. - Scalable Business Model.
 Our ability to identify and respond quickly to the needs of pediatric orthopedic surgeons and their patients is central to our culture and critical to our continued success.
 We estimate that 62% of U.S. pediatric trauma and deformity and complex spine procedures in 2015 were performed in only 268 hospitals.
 We believe that this high concentration of procedures and our focused sales organization will enable us to address the pediatric orthopedic surgery market in a capital-efficient manner.
-As we continue to broaden our product offering, we believe the scalability of our business model will allow us to simultaneously increase our reach, deepen our relationships with pediatric orthopedic surgeons and help us to achieve significant returns on our investments in implant and instrument sets, product development and commercial infrastructure. - Unique Culture: A Different Kind of Orthopedic Company.
+As we continue to broaden our product offering, we believe the scalability of our business model will allow us to simultaneously increase our reach, deepen our relationships with pediatric orthopedic surgeons and help us to achieve significant returns on our investments in implant and instrument sets, product development and commercial infrastructure. - Unique Culture: A Different Kind of Orthopedics Company.
 We have established a results-oriented, people-focused corporate culture dedicated to improving the lives of children with orthopedic conditions.
 We believe this culture allows us to attract and retain talented, high performing professionals.
-We believe our focus and commitment to pediatric orthopedics has also enhanced our reputation among pediatric orthopedic surgeons as the only diversified orthopedic company focused on their field.
+We believe our focus and commitment to pediatric orthopedics has also enhanced our reputation among pediatric orthopedic surgeons as the only diversified orthopedics company focused on their field.